-The Road Less Traveled is the live-audience version of the Defining Audacity Radio Show.
-Over eight consecutive weeks, host Drew Myers will sit down with some of the most amazing singer/songwriters from the Texas Music scene.
-He will put them – and their incredible music – in the spotlight.
+The Road Less Traveled is the live-audience version of the Defining Audacity Radio Show and Podcast.
+In these listening-room events, Drew Myers sits down with some of the best singer/songwriters on the Texas Music scene.
+He puts these artists – and their incredible music – in the spotlight.
 The Road Less Traveled is presented by First National Bank of Granbury.

 The audience will experience “the most intimate venue in Texas” and between the great songs and Drew’s insightful questioning, will gain a new and meaningful understanding about each performer and their music.